amitsaha/amitsaha.github.io/content/sql-server-flyway-non-empty-schema.md

 Okay, let's try cleaning it - a destructive process potentially, but the risks were low in my case.
 So, did a `flyway clean` and what do I see?
 There were some [SQL server assemblies](https://docs.microsoft.com/en-us/sql/relational-databases/clr-integration/assemblies-database-engine?view=sql-server-2017).
 Apparently they are "global" in nature.

-Removing those unused assemblies fixed the issue with flyway migration!
+Removing those unused assemblies fixed the issue with flyway migration.